METAPHYSICS . COSMOLOGY . TRADITION . SYMBOLISM

 Panikkar, Raimundo

-Father Raimundo Panikkar is a Roman Catholic priest and a scholar who has specialized in comparative religion and inter-faith dialogue.
-Rev. Panikkar was born in 1918 in Barcelona, Spain to a Hindu father and a Catholic mother.
+Father Raimundo Panikkar (1918-2010) was a Roman Catholic priest and a scholar who specialized in comparative religion and inter-faith dialogue.
+Rev. Panikkar was born in Barcelona, Spain to a Hindu father and a Catholic mother.
 He received doctorates in philosophy, science, and theology, and later taught in Rome, at Harvard, and at the University of California.
 Fr.
 Raimundo Panikkar was particularly interested in the dialogue between Christianity and Asian religions, especially Hinduism.
-In addition to several books under his name, he wrote a number of articles, and contributed the essay "Common Patterns of Eastern and Western Scholasticism" to the Summer 1975 issue of Studies in Comparative Religion.
+In addition to several books under his name, he wrote a number of articles, and contributed the essay “Common Patterns of Eastern and Western Scholasticism” to the Summer 1975 issue of Studies in Comparative Religion.

 For a listing of articles by, or reviews of Raimundo Panikkar click here